Turing Degrees and Randomness for Continuous Measures: Questions and conclusion

 As NCR is $\Pi^1_1$ set of reals, it has a $\Pi^1_1$ rank function (see for example~\cite{Kechris:1995a}).
 It is an open problem to find a ``natural'' rank function for NCR which reflects the stratified complexities of elements in NCR in a more informative way.
 Such a rank function is arguably needed to shed more light on the structure of NCR in the Turing degrees.
 Theorem~\ref{thm:ncr_1generic} immediately implies that a rank based on the Cantor-Bendixson derivative will not work -- NCR is a proper superset of the members of countable $\Pi^0_1$ classes.
 (This follows also from the Barmpalias-Greenberg-Montalbán-Slaman result~\cite{barmpalias2012k}, of course.)

 Restricted to $\Delta^0_2$, the picture is a little clearer.
 We now know that every $\Delta^0_2$ Turing degree contains an NCR real (Corollary~\ref{cor:delta02-NCR}), and every degree below an incomplete r.e.\ degree is completely NCR~\cite{barmpalias2012k}.
-Moreover, using the connection between the granularity function and the settling function, it is possible to show that $\operatorname{NCR}\cap \Delta^0_2$ is an arithmetic set of reals~\cite{reimann-slaman:unpub}\footnote{A full proof of this result will appear in~\cite{li:thesis}.}.
+Moreover, using the connection between the granularity function and the settling function, it is possible to show that $\operatorname{NCR}\cap \Delta^0_2$ is an arithmetic set of reals~\cite{reimann-slaman:unpub}\footnote{A proof of this result can be found in~\cite{li:thesis}.}.
 Unfortunately, few of the techniques developed so far (including the ones developed in this paper) seem to extend easily higher up the arithmetic hierarchy.
 The question whether, for example, $\operatorname{NCR}\cap \Delta^0_2$ is arithmetic remains open.